karllhughes/personal-blog-5/_posts/2025-01-02-side-project-ideas.md

 ---
 layout: post
-title: "30 Side Project Ideas: Earn Money and Build New Skills Without Leaving Your Day Job"
+title: "30 Side Project Ideas to Earn Extra Money and Build New Skills"
 img: /assets/img/side-project-ideas.png
-date: 2021-11-28
+date: 2025-01-02
 categories:
   - Entrepreneurship
 ---

-I started [many side projects of varying success](https://www.karllhughes.com/posts/overnight-success) before going full-time on my own business last year.
-Each of these side projects helped me learn new skills like marketing, sales, and content that I wasn’t going to get from my day job as an engineer.

-While none of them made me very much money, they absolutely helped me expand my knowledge and learn about new career opportunities.
+For the first 10 years of my career, I had [many side projects with varying degrees of success](https://www.karllhughes.com/posts/overnight-success).

+While most of them didn't make me a lot of money, each of them helped me learn new skills and gain confidence before I launched a successful business in 2020.
+Without side projects, I never would have had exposure to marketing, sales, or financial modeling, and all those skills came in really handy when Draft.dev started to take off.

-So this week, I wanted to share a few **side project ideas** that you can explore.
-Most of these are things you can work on without having to leave your day job, and each presents a unique opportunity for growth and learning with a relatively low barrier to entry.
+So this week, I wanted to share a bunch of worthwhile **side project ideas** that you can explore.

+Most of these are things you can do without leaving your day job and with little to no training, so they're a great way to get started on the path towards full-time entrepreneurship if you want.

-## Why Are Side Projects Helpful?
+### Why Have a Side Project?

-Doing side projects, even if they’re totally unrelated to your career background, can provide a variety of helful benefits to your personal career and psyche:
+Doing side projects, even if they’re totally unrelated to your career background, can provide a variety of helful benefits:

 * They’re fun.
-They’re essentially hobbies that you can earn and learn from!
+They’re essentially hobbies that you can earn and learn from.
 * They can help you enrich your career or start a new one.
-* Side projects foster learning and encourage creativity.
+* Side projects provide a good creative outlet.
-* Personal growth and self-improvement increases positivity in other areas of your life as well.
+* They can give you the skills and confidence to start your own full-time business someday.

 ## 30 Side Project Ideas You Can Try

-So, with these benefits in mind, let's take a look at a few ideas you can get started with relatively quickly:
+So, with these benefits in mind, let's take a look at a few ideas you can get started with relatively quickly.

 ### 1. Landscaper or Yard Worker